DMVis/DMVis/documentation/visualisations/StackedBarChart.md

 The `StyleUtils` class contains all the style information for the chart.

+## isScrollable

+- Type: `boolean`
+- Default: `false`

+Determines whether the visualisation is scrollable in its parent container.

+## showFilter

+- Type: `boolean`
+- Default: `false`

+Determines whether the [Filter](components/Filter.md) component is displayed next to the visualisation.

 # Example usage

 Create a StackedBarChart with custom opacity.